FicusCarica308/holberton-smiling-school-javascript/README.md

 ## Files:
 * Each file here is built in section by section iterations each in there own file labeled with a 0 or othe # at the beginning
-* pricing.html iterations
+* pricing.html iterations - final iteration doesnt have a number
-* homepage.html iterations
+* homepage.html iterations - final iteration doesnt have a number
-* courses.html iterations
+* courses.html iterations - final iteration doesnt have a number
 * scripts.js - This is a new file that contains all dynamic loading functions for the above webpages.
 * styles.css - This css file contains css for all three webpages that isnt covered by bootstrap.